exo-docker/exo/README.md

 | EXO_MONGO_USERNAME | NO | - | the username to use to connect to the mongodb database (no authentification configured by default)
 | EXO_MONGO_PASSWORD | NO | - | the password to use to connect to the mongodb database (no authentification configured by default)
 | EXO_MONGO_DB_NAME | NO | `chat` | the mongodb database name to use for eXo Chat

+INFO: you must configure and start an external MongoDB server by yourself

 ## ElasticSearch